-The Zone Grantee may, with the approval of the Foreign-Trade Zones Board. permit other persons, firms, or corporations to erect buildings and other structures within the zone as will meet their particular requirements.
+The Zone Grantee may, with the approval of the Foreign-Trade Zones Board, permit other persons, firms, or corporations to erect buildings and other structures within the zone as will meet their particular requirements.
 The Foreign-Trade Zones Board statute and regulations contain certain requirements.
 All security related construction should be in accordance with U.S. Customs requirements and the building activated by U.S. Customs prior to use.
-As part of the activation process with U.S. Customs in Avoca, Pennsylvania, a cargo-security survey or site visit will be conducted by U.S. Customs for each company that requests activation approval for its facility.
-For additional construction in a designated zone site, the Foreign-Trade Zones Board must be notified of all such construction in a general-purpose foreign-trade zone that was not approved in the original Application.
+As part of the activation process with U.S. Customs in Port Manatee, a cargo-security survey or site visit will be conducted by U.S. Customs for each company that requests activation approval for its facility.
+For additional construction in a designated zone site, the Foreign-Trade Zones Board must be notified of all such construction.
 Advanced notification is not necessary.
-Notification will occur with the Annual Report to the Board filed by the Eastern Distribution Center, Inc..
+Notification will occur with the Annual Report to the Board filed by the Sebring Airport Authority.
 If production authority within a general-purpose zone is requested, notification will occur with a Production Notification Application approved by the Foreign-Trade Zones Board.
-In a foreign-trade subzone, or general-purpose zone operation with production authority, all such construction not approved in the original Application must be approved by an Application to the Foreign-Trade Zones Board in advance of any zone activity.
-(19 U.S.C. §81m)(15 C.F.R. § 400.13(a)(2)).